jjrsims/ruby-lecture-intro-what-is-a-program-v-000/README.md

 That last line, `lib/a_ruby_program.rb:23:in '<main>': undefined local variable or method 'see' for main:Object (NameError)` is telling you that there was an error caused by an unrecognized word in the source of our program, more specifically on line 23.

-We'll soon learn all about reading error messages.
+We will soon learn all about reading error messages.

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-lecture-intro-what-is-a-program'>What is a Program?</a> on Learn.co and start learning to code for free.</p>